Where Things Go and Why It Matters

 This structure means the dashboard works at multiple levels of engagement.
 A five-second glance reads Layer 1.
 A two-minute review reads Layers 1 and 2.
 A deep dive uses all three.
 The key is that each layer must stand on its own.
 If Layer 1 does not communicate status without scrolling, the pyramid is broken.

-Status first, always.
-The inverted pyramid is also the reason that "hero charts" (large, visually dominant visualisations) belong in Layer 2, not Layer 1.
+Common failure: Placing a large, visually dominant chart at the top of the dashboard because it "looks impressive," pushing the actual status indicators below the fold.
+Hero charts belong in Layer 2, not Layer 1.
 The hero chart is context.
 The KPI cards are the headline.
 Headlines come first.

 Grouping Related Metrics

 A dashboard with 20 widgets arranged arbitrarily forces users to hunt for what they need.
 The same 20 widgets grouped into four labelled sections become navigable.
 Grouping is what turns a collection of charts into a coherent information display.
+The principle is Gestalt proximity: elements placed near each other are perceived as belonging together.

 Research finding: A titled section is found roughly three times faster than an unlabelled cluster of related widgets.
 A simple heading ("Pipeline Health" or "Team Capacity") eliminates scanning and guessing.

-The grouping should be invisible to the underlying infrastructure.
-When the data layer is well-built, the user never knows (or needs to know) that the revenue figure comes from the CRM, the capacity figure comes from the project management tool, and the satisfaction score comes from a survey platform.
+Consistency between groups matters as much as the grouping itself.
+If one section uses card-based KPIs above a trend chart, other sections should follow the same pattern.
+Inconsistency forces re-learning with every scroll.
+When the data layer is well-built, the user never knows that revenue comes from the CRM, capacity comes from the project management tool, and satisfaction comes from a survey platform.
 They see a coherent story about their business, grouped by the questions they care about.

 White Space and Density